 - What are the socket sizes from smallest to biggest?

-There are four common sizes 1/4″, 3/8″, 1/2″, and 3/4″.
+There are four common sizes: 1/4″, 3/8″, 1/2″, and 3/4″.

 - What is the order of socket sizes?

-Socket sizes are defined in small size to larger like a 1/4″ socket set can have these sizes: 4mm, 5mm, 6mm, 7mm, 8mm, 9mm, 10mm, 11mm, 12mm, 13mm, 14mm, and 15mm.
+Socket sizes are defined in small sizes to larger sizes, like a 1/4″ socket set can have these sizes: 4mm, 5mm, 6mm, 7mm, 8mm, 9mm, 10mm, 11mm, 12mm, 13mm, 14mm, and 15mm.

 - What is the largest socket drive size?